rrhett/twitter/README.md

 in the usernames box and click Run.
 You will probably have to grant the Twitter API Playground app some permission to do this, and it'll take you back to this page, and you'll click Run again.

-The retunred value will be some JSON and in there will be a line like
+The returned value will be some JSON and in there will be a line like

 ```
       "id": "1234",